Non-Human Identity Anomaly Detection: Securing the Modern Digital Landscape

 • Machine Learning Models: Algorithms analyze historical data to understand typical NHI behavior.
 Astrix Security highlights the use of machine learning-based threat engines to analyze the behavior of tokens, apps, vendors, and secrets to detect abuse based on unusual activity.
 If a service account suddenly starts accessing data it has never accessed before, this would be flagged.

 • Statistical Analysis: This technique involves tracking metrics like access frequency, data volume, and transaction types.
 Significant deviations from established statistical ranges trigger alerts.
-For example, if an API key suddenly starts making a large number of requests outside of its usual business hours, it could indicate a compromise.
+For example, if an api key suddenly starts making a large number of requests outside of its usual business hours, it could indicate a compromise.

 • Rule-Based Systems: These systems use predefined rules based on known attack patterns and security policies.
 While less flexible than machine learning, they provide a solid foundation for detecting common anomalies.
 For instance, a rule could flag any attempt to access a restricted resource by an NHI that doesn't have explicit permission.